 Unlike many other professions, even the slightest injury or illness can end a doctor’s career.
 Insurance companies make a great deal of money selling disability insurance policies to doctors and other medical professionals such as dentists, chiropractors, nurses and veterinarians.

-Filing a claim and obtaining disability benefits should be straightforward – unfortunately, this is not always the case.
+Filing a claim and obtaining disability benefits should be straightforward, but unfortunately, this is not always the case.
 Resourceful tactics are historically used by the insurance provider to mislead or confuse claimants and thereby stage a denial of benefits.

 - A doctor struggling with severe back injury faces a daily battle with her disability insurance carrier.
 After filing a claim, her insurance company paid disability benefits for 120 days.
 The claims handler then sent a letter terminating this doctor’s disability benefits, saying they found her to no longer be disabled.

 - A surgeon, diagnosed with Parkinson’s Disease, is no longer able to operate on patients due to hand tremors.
-Yet his insurance provider denied his claim for disability benefits because it determined he was not “totally disabled” from his “own occupation” as defined by the disability insurance policy.
+His disability insurance provider denied his claim for benefits because it determined he was not “totally disabled” from his “own occupation” as defined by the policy.

-- A cardiologist, diagnosed with the onset of dementia, is denied long term disability coverage after a two-year payment period, with the explanation that his policy’s mental conditions limitation is limited to 24 month’s coverage.
+- A cardiologist, diagnosed with the onset of dementia, is denied long term disability coverage after a two-year payment period.
+The explanation given is that his policy’s mental conditions limitation is limited to 24 month’s coverage.

 In cases such as the examples above, wrongful denial or termination of doctors’ disability claims stand a good chance of being appealed and won.

 Our attorneys represent medical professionals across the U.S. whose insurers have wrongly denied their long term disability claims.
 Our experience covers the spectrum of medical conditions.